MR-MAY-5/EARC-A-CANONICAL-CHAIN/README.md

 **Step 1 :** Create the folder to host the database and accounts for our Private Node.
 ```
-mkdir -p <name of the folder>/private
+mkdir -p name of the folder/private
 ```
 ```
-cd <name of the folder>/private
+cd name of the folder/private
 ```
 **Step 2 :** Before creating our Private Instance, Genesis Block must be Defined.
 Genesis Block is a block that will define the initial behaviou of our Blockchain Instance.